CageNic/perl_explained/objects_data-types-constants_memory.md

 use strict;
 use warnings;

 # Define a read-only attribute (acts like a constant)
 has 'PI' => (
     is => 'ro',          # read-only
     default => sub { 3.14159 },
 );

 1;  # every package must return true

 Notes:
-•	has defines an attribute.
+•	has defines an attribute
-•	is => 'ro' makes it read-only, so code outside cannot modify it.
+•	is => 'ro' makes it read-only, so code outside cannot modify it
-•	default => sub { ... } sets its initial value.
+•	default => sub { ... } sets its initial value
 ________________________________________
 2️⃣ Use the package in a main script
 # File: main.pl
 use strict;
 use warnings;
 use MyConstants;

 my $constants = MyConstants->new();

 print "The value of PI is: ", $constants->PI, "\n";
 Output:
 The value of PI is: 3.14159
-•	You create an object of your Moo class.
+•	You create an object of your Moo class
-•	Access the constant via the read-only attribute.
+•	Access the constant via the read-only attribute
 ________________________________________
-3️⃣ Alternative: use constant pragma for “true” constants” If you just want a global constant without creating an object:
+3️⃣ Alternative: use constant pragma for “true” constants”
+If you just want a global constant without creating an object:
 # File: MyConstants.pm
 package MyConstants;

 use strict;
 use warnings;
 use constant PI => 3.14159;

 1;
 Then in your main script:
 use strict;
 use warnings;
 use MyConstants;

 print "The value of PI is: ", MyConstants::PI, "\n";

-•	use constant defines a compile-time constant, no object needed.
+•	use constant defines a compile-time constant, no object needed
-•	This is simpler if you don’t need Moo’s OO features.
+•	This is simpler if you don’t need Moo’s OO features
 ________________________________________
 ✅ Summary
 •	Moo approach: has 'attr' => (is=>'ro', default=>sub{...}) → object-based, read-only attribute.